marilius12/taxes/pages/basics-of-taxation.md

     - ex: Cyprus, UK, Ireland, Malta, Italy, Greece
   - NOTE: separate from legal domicile: your permanent home, place of birth, etc.
 - **Citizenship**
-  - status of being a citizen of a country (by land, blood, naturalization, descent, etc.)
+  - status of being a citizen of a country (by land, blood, naturalization, etc.)
+  - some countries allow dual citizenship, others require that you renouce all other citizenships (with the exception when it's acquired by birth, marriage, or investment)
   - stateless person: someone not considered a national by any state

-## Tax residency rules
+## Individual residency

+> Canadians, see [tax residency in Canada](./tax-residency-in-canada.md).

-Each jurisdiction has its own rules for determining tax residency.
+Each jurisdiction has its own rules for tax residency.
 Some countries apply residency tests (ex: SRT in the UK, substantial presence test in the US, etc.).
+Tax authorities publish general guidelines that you can read online.
+The fine print can be found in the tax act(s) and case law.
+Finally, if a DTT applies, it will override the domestic rules.

 Tax residency is a question of **fact**.
-Usually, tax authorities publish guidelines on tax residency that you can read online.
-The fine print can be found in the tax act(s) and case law.
-Finally, any DTTs that are in place will overwrite local laws.

-## Individual residency

-> Canadians, see [tax residency in Canada](./tax-residency-in-canada.md).

-An individual is taxed based on where they are a tax resident.
 The following factors are commonly (but not always) taken into account:

 - **183 day rule**
   - automatically a tax resident if you spend more than 183 days in any 12-month period (barring a DTT or visa terms)